Powerlifting Split for Beginners

-No matter if you need to lose some fat, or you are at a healthy weight, we all need to focus on getting more nutrition.
-You know, the vitamins and minerals that are not in those microwave burritos.
+No matter if you need to lose some fat, or you are at a healthy weight, we all need to focus on consuming quality nutrition.
 Your performance levels are reflected by the quality of the food you eat.

 That doesn't mean you can't have pizza or nachos — it means you need to try to eat plenty of protein, get as many nutrients you can, and eat something fun if you have the calories left.

 Putting the goal of getting nutrients in your body instead of simply stuffing your mouth has changed my life.
 You feel compelled to eat fresh fruits and vegetables.
 You will find the taste of freshly squeezed lemon juice over you fish and rice is divine.